linuxwire-blog/blog/_pages/contact.markdown

-# _pages/contact.md
 ---
 layout: single
 title: "Contact Me"
 permalink: /contact/
 ---

-This is the Contact page.
+This is the About page.
 Add your content here.